Solaris (2002 film): Plot

 Clinical psychologist Dr. Chris Kelvin is approached by emissaries for DBA, a corporation operating a space station orbiting the planet Solaris, who relay a message sent from his scientist friend Dr. Gibarian.
 Gibarian requests that Kelvin come to the station to help understand an unusual phenomenon but is unwilling to explain more.
 DBA is unsure how to proceed, as the mission to study Solaris has been sidetracked and none of the astronauts want to return home.
-In addition, DBA has lost contact with the security patrol recently dispatched to the station.
+In addition, DBA has lost contact with the security force dispatched to the station.
 Kelvin agrees to a solo mission to Solaris as a last attempt to bring the crew home safely.

-Upon arriving at Solaris Station, Kelvin learns that Gibarian has committed suicide and most of the crew have either died or disappeared under bizarre circumstances.
-Both surviving crew members, Snow and Dr. Gordon, are reluctant to explain the situation at hand.
+Upon arriving at Solaris Station onboard the Athena, Kelvin learns that Gibarian has committed suicide and most of the crew have either died or disappeared.
+The surviving crew members, Snow and Dr. Gordon, are reluctant to explain the situation at hand.
 The situation is further complicated when Kelvin sees a young boy running through the station.
 Once alone in his quarters, Kelvin dreams about his long dead wife Rheya, reliving when they first met and some of their most romantic and intimate moments.
 He awakens shocked and terrified to encounter Rheya, apparently alive again beside him in bed.
 Kelvin leads this "Rheya" into an escape pod and jettisons the pod into space.
 Afterward, he confides his actions to Snow and comes to understand that replicas of the crew's loved ones have been mysteriously appearing (the little boy he saw earlier is apparently a replica of Gibarian's son).
 Rheya manifests a second time, but this time Kelvin lets her stay.
 Gradually, this version of Rheya comes to realize that she does not feel human; her memories feel artificial, in that she lacks the emotional attachment that comes with actually having lived them.

 Through numerous flashbacks, Kelvin and Rheya's meeting and courtship are explored, with hints as to her disturbed upbringing and emotional difficulties.
-It is also gradually revealed through these flashbacks that Rheya once terminated a pregnancy but did not tell Kelvin about it.
-When he discovered her choice, Kelvin was so distraught that he walked out on her.
-Rheya then committed suicide and was later found by Kelvin when he returned to her.
+It is also gradually revealed through these flashbacks that Rheya had an abortion but did not tell Kelvin about it.
+When he learned this, Kelvin was so distraught he left her.
+Rheya then committed suicide and was later found by Kelvin when he returned.